kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 For `Beta`, we propose introducing a **Workload Scheduling Cycle**.
 This mechanism processes all Pods belonging to a single `PodGroup` in one batch, rather than attempting to schedule them individually in isolation using the traditional pod-by-pod approach.
-While this won't fully address the "optimal enough" part of requirement (2), it ensures that all gang pods are processed together.
+While introduction of this phase itself won't fully address the "optimal enough" part of requirement (2), it provides the necessary foundation for applying workload scheduling algorithms to process the entire gang together.
 The single scheduling cycle, together with blocking resources using nomination, will address requirement (3).